Call now: 252-767-6166

 dropping >2 min execution time down to 40 seconds"

-Using CPU costing may not be good for databases that are I/O-bound.
-Also, note that changing to CPU-based optimizer costing will change the predicate evaluation order of your query (See MetaLink bulletin 276877.1).
+Remember, using CPU costing may not be good for databases that are I/O-bound.
+Also, note that changing to CPU-based optimizer costing will change the predicate evaluation order of your query (See MOSC bulletin 276877.1).

 Turning on CPU costing